This post contains affiliate links. Read my disclosure policy here.

-Cupcakes are freshest the same day, but they will keep for 2-3 days at room temperature in an airtight container.
-To prevent soggy cupcakes, place a paper towel on the bottom of the container and on top of the cupcakes before closing.
-You can also store them in the fridge the same way for 3-5 days.
+Cupcakes are freshest the same day, but they will keep for 2-3 days at room temperature.
+Store them in an airtight container without frosting.
+You can also store them in the fridge the same way for 3-5 days, with or without frosting.

 YES!
 They freeze beautifully for about 2-3 months without frosting.
-I wrap them individually in wax paper in an airtight container or Ziploc.
+Just wrap them individually in wax paper in an airtight container or Ziploc to keep them fresh.
 To thaw, leave them out at room temp for 20-30 minutes.
-You can also wrap them in a moist paper towel and microwave them for 20-30 seconds.

 The type of cupcake pan you use can yield varied results depending on the material.
 Even the color of the pan will yield different results.
 So, it's best to find one suited for your preference.